researchart/fse20/submissions/reusable/BlaSt/README.md

 ## Running the experiments

 Execution of the experiments is performed through the __evaluation.sh__ shell script.
 This script takes two kinds of parameters, a list of all experiments to execute and a number of repetitions to perform (defaulting to 1).
-In order to run all experiments with 7 repetitons as performed in the paper, run
+In order to run all experiments with 7 repetitions as performed in the paper, run
 ```
 $ ./evaluation.sh -ex1_purity -ex1_callgraph -ex2 -ex3 -rounds 7
 ```

 > Note: Using 7 repetitions, this may take several days.
-Also, 128GB of memory are required for the Scala sub-experiment of experiment 3.
+Also, 128GB of memory is required for the Scala sub-experiment of experiment 3.
 All other experiments require 32GB of memory.
-Experiment 2 will execute with up to 128 threads and is therefore best suited to a system with 64 cores and SMT.
+Experiment 2 will execute with up to 128 threads and is, therefore, best suited to a system with 64 cores and SMT.

 You can also execute the individual sub-experiments of experiment 3 with individual flags, e.g.